panoply/spx/docs/src/views/docs/usage/typescript.md

 }
 ```

----

 # Component Nodes

-SPX Supports HTMLElement typing for all `nodes[]` provided on the static `define` configuration object.
-Nodes will be exposed and available via the {js `this.dom`} object.
-SPX will look at node name identifiers to determine element tag types, this results in auto-typing capabilities whenever a tag name expression is applied as a prefix in the identifier SPX will resolve that element.
+SPX provides robust support for HTMLElement typing for all `nodes[]` defined within the static `define` configuration object.
+These nodes become available through the `{js} this.dom` object, offering a direct interface to manipulate DOM elements within your component.
+SPX intelligently interprets the node identifiers to determine the appropriate element tag types.
+This means that by simply naming your nodes with a tag prefix (e.g., `button`, `div`, `input`), SPX can automatically infer and apply the correct typing for these elements.
+This feature significantly enhances developer productivity by reducing manual type annotations and ensuring type safety throughout your component interactions.

-> The `<const>` prefix type annotation provided to `nodes` is **required** and when omitted SPX will not apply DOM Node element typing.
+> The `<const>` prefix type annotation is **mandatory** when defining `nodes`.
+Omitting this annotation will prevent SPX from applying the specific DOM Node element typing, potentially leading to type errors or loss of IntelliSense support in your IDE.

 <!-- prettier-ignore -->
 ```ts